Irish Bacon and Cabbage

 2 tbsp. chopped parsley

 Chop onions, crush garlic and slice carrots.
 Cut meat into small chunks.
-Cut

-add crushed garlic.
+golden brown add crushed garlic.
 Cook for 1 minute.

 Remove onion and garlic from the frying pan and put aside.
-Add meat to remainder
+Add meat to

-add flour.
-Coat the meat with the flour and add stock slowly to form a thick
+Reduce heat and add flour.
+Coat the meat with the flour and add stock

-sauce.
+slowly to form a thick sauce.
 Add Guinness and simmer.
-Add onions and garlic and carrots, herbs and
+Add onions and

-season with salt and pepper.
-Stir all ingredients simmer for 1-2 hours.
+ingredients simmer for 1-2 hours.

 Don't cover.
 This gives it a thick sauce.
 Stir occasionally so that the

 meat doesn't stick to the bottom of the saucepan.
-Add the prunes a half an
+Add the prunes a half

-prepared the day before and reheated gently before serving.
+can be prepared the day before and reheated gently before serving.

 Top